zerotrickpony/helloelectron/README.md

 #### Debugging

-- An error message for electronpreload.js.map source map is shown in the dev console, because the preload js is loaded an a special way that can't also accomodate source mapping.
 - node.js should have source maps but can't be turned on by electron, so i am using the "source-map-support" which demands a manual line added to every js file.
 - The ts source for dev console source mapping is forwarded to a kooky place (web/web)
+- The electronpreload.js cannot have a source map, because that file is loaded in a special way that doesn't permit its corresponding source map file to ever be accessible.

 #### Directory structure and extraneous files